 Research shows that visceral fat isn’t just a storage organ.
 Visceral fat functions much like an endocrine gland by producing chemicals that increase inflammation and contribute to insulin resistance.
-This low-grade inflammation and reduced insulin sensitivity increases the risk of health problems like metabolic syndrome, heart disease and type 2 diabetes.
+This low-grade inflammation and reduced insulin sensitivity increase the risk of health problems like metabolic syndrome, heart disease, and type 2 diabetes.

 Decreasing Visceral Fat and Improving Waist-to-Hip Ratio

 The best way to reduce visceral abdominal fat and improve your waist-to-hip ratio is through exercise and diet.
 Are you eating a diet rich in processed carbs?
 That’s part of the problem.
 Reduce processed carbohydrates that are rapidly absorbed and increase insulin levels and replace them with fiber-rich carbohydrates from whole food sources like vegetables and whole grains.

 What about fats?
 Eliminate trans-fat from your diet, reduce saturated fat from dairy and animal products.
 Replace them with healthier fat sources like the monounsaturated fats in olive oil, avocados, and nuts.
 In terms of exercise, high-intensity exercise is best for shedding visceral belly fat as opposed to more sustained moderate-intensity aerobic exercise.
 If you’re doing moderate-intensity cardio, throw in some high-intensity intervals where you raise your heart rate to 85% to 95% of your maximal heart rate for short periods of time.

 The Bottom Line?

 Even if you’re normal weight, your waist-to-hip ratio matters.
 Measure it and make sure your ratio doesn’t put you at higher risk for health problems like heart disease.
 If so, it’s time to make some changes.
 Do it for your health.